 Expertise: Economics of Education, Poverty and Inequality, Labour Economics, Behavioural Economics, Health Economics, Environmental Economics

-Tim obtained a Masters degree in Economics from Stellenbosch University.
-He also holds an Honours degree cum laude in Economics.
-His research topics for these degrees involved investigating the intergenerational transmission of education and the relationship between environmental degradation and economic development in South Africa.
+Tim is currently a Junior Researcher at the DPRU and a PhD candidate in UCT’s School of Economics.
+He obtained a Masters and Honours (cum laude) degree in Economics from Stellenbosch University.
+His PhD dissertation is focusing on adaptive social protection and household vulnerability, and his research topics for past degrees involved investigating the intergenerational transmission of education and the relationship between environmental degradation and economic development in South Africa.
 He has spent some time working as a research assistant on education-related work for the Research on Socio-Economic Policy (ReSEP) unit in Stellenbosch University’s Department of Economics.
-His research interests relate predominantly to development microeconomics relating especially to education, poverty, inequality, labour, and health.
+His research interests relate predominantly to development microeconomics relating especially to education, poverty, inequality, labour, social protection, and health.